SayakaMiura/PhyMapMethyl/README.md

 To perform the example data analysis, try:

-python3 PhyMapMethyl.py Example/input Example/Tree.nwk Tree6
+python3 PhyMapMethyl.py [path to the Example folder]/Example/input [path to the Example folder]/Example/Tree.nwk Tree6

 Output file